04 September 2024

 In an update, I was able to pick up from HS-6 from an LGS without HAZMAT fee which is great!

-I'll keep updating this post as I tinker around with loads but so far, I'm becoming more and more happy with the original load of 5.5 grains of HS-6 under the 200 grain gas checked cast bullet for generic range use.
-I caved and ordered 200 more bullets for the 200 gr loads and I want to load up a few more to confirm accuracy and point of impact shift compared to my Remington HTP 158 gr 357 Mag factory loads.
+I'll keep updating this post as I tinker around with loads but so far, I'm still happy with the original load of 5.5 grains of HS-6 under the 200 grain gas checked cast bullet for plinking use but I like chasing the cheap loads.

 Update NOV 2023: H110 has been sourced from a location I didn't know had powders.
 I expect to use the H110 for full power 357 Mag loads with a likely focus on Hornady XTP bullets.
 I also found out that the reason we can't get Trail Boss is because it's made in Australia and apparently Thales stopped producing pending some research project.
 The ADI website hasn't had an update since DEC 2021 saying the same thing about Trail Boss.
 Looks like I will need to start working out that HS-6 load for the 105 grain sub sonic